Hot Jupiter: Migration

 In the migration hypothesis, a hot Jupiter forms beyond the frost line, from rock, ice, and gases via the core accretion method of planetary formation.
 The planet then migrates inwards to the star where it eventually forms a stable orbit.
 The planet may have migrated inward smoothly via type II orbital migration.
 Or it may have migrated more suddenly due to gravitational scattering onto eccentric orbits during an encounter with another massive planet, followed by the circularization and shrinking of the orbits due to tidal interactions with the star.
-A hot Jupiter's orbit could also have been altered via the Kozai mechanism, causing an exchange of inclination for eccentricity resulting in a high eccentricity low perihelion orbit, in combination with tidal friction.
+A hot Jupiter's orbit could also have been altered via the Kozai mechanism (also called Lidov-Kozai mechanism) causing an exchange of inclination for eccentricity resulting in a high eccentricity low perihelion orbit, in combination with tidal friction.
 This requires a massive body—another planet or a stellar companion—on a more distant and inclined orbit; approximately 50% of hot Jupiters have distant Jupiter-mass or larger companions, which can leave the hot Jupiter with an orbit inclined relative to the star's rotation.

 The type II migration happens during the solar nebula phase, i.e. when gas is still present.
 Energetic stellar photons and strong stellar winds at this time remove most of the remaining nebula.
 Migration via the other mechanism can happen after the loss of the gas disk.